Healthcare: Cardiovascular Medicine

 STEP: Save the Extremity Program

-STEP, Save the Extremity Program, part of the Division of Vascular Surgery and Endovascular Therapy, is a clinical and research collaboration dedicated to recognizing diabetic foot-related conditions and providing interventional treatments to prevent amputations and save limbs.
-A exceptional STEP team includes vascular surgeons, podiatrists, wound care specialists, and researchers, who give you access to the latest, state-of-the-art wearable technology available.
-Our STEP professionals work to keep you complication free, mobile and independent.
+Save the Extremity Program (STEP), part of the Division of Vascular Surgery and Endovascular Therapy, is a clinical and research collaboration dedicated to recognizing diabetic foot-related conditions and providing interventional treatments to prevent amputations and save limbs.
+Our exceptional STEP team includes vascular surgeons, podiatrists, wound care specialists and researchers, who give patients access to the latest, state-of-the-art, minimally invasive vascular interventions, open surgery, wound care and wearable technology available.
+Our STEP professionals work to keep patients complication free, mobile and independent.
 Call for more information today at (713) 798-5700.

 Request an appointment